How members of Congress voted on the impeachment of President Trump

 Which Democrats voted against impeachment?

-- Congressman Jeff Van Drew of Florida, who is expected to switch parties soon, voted against the first and second articles of impeachment.
+- Congressman Jeff Van Drew of New Jersey, who is expected to switch parties soon, voted against the first and second articles of impeachment.

 - Congressman Collin Peterson of Minnesota voted against the first and second articles of impeachment.